kateb11/CTF-Write-Ups/BYU-CTF-Fall-2021/Oh the Roads You'll Go/README.md

  4. Calculate Miles
  - Copy coordinates of intersection (42.4056915255047, -71.08071615965494)
  - Google the BYU Crabtree coordinates (40.2478° N, 111.6468° W)
- - Enter both coordinates into an online tool ([FreeMapTools](https://www.freemaptools.com/how-far-is-it-between-boston_-massachussets-and-los-angeles-california_-usa.htm) to calculate the distance as the crow flie
+ - Enter both coordinates into an online tool ([FreeMapTools](https://www.freemaptools.com/how-far-is-it-between-boston_-massachussets-and-los-angeles-california_-usa.htm) to calculate the distance as the crow flies
  ![Distnace2](Pictures/Distance.png)
  - Bam!
 There's your answer